ankumar/architecture/README.md

 - [Programming](#programming)

 ## Well Architected
-Architecture ("Enterprise Architecture") is about strategic stuff including People, Process and Technology; synthesis of multiple perspectives, including social dynamics, domain-driven design, business models, and software architecture.
+Architecture is about Systems Thinking including People, Process and Technology; synthesis of multiple perspectives, including social dynamics, domain-driven design, business models, and software architecture.
 It's not about code, and it's not a synonym for "software architecture".

 * Systems Thinking
   * [Systems Thinking Speech by Dr. Russell Ackoff](https://www.youtube.com/watch?v=EbLh7rZ3rhU)